 The Center for Writing, Learning, and Teaching (CWLT) houses the writing center and peer subject tutoring.
 Additionally, we offer faculty development support through faculty writing and pedagogy workshops and individual consultations.
 We also offer fun academic events, including the Writing Marathon for final papers, the Long Night Against Procrastination, and other events that our students initiate.
-The CWLT is staffed by 35 peer tutors, 3 faculty members, the director, the assistant director, and an administrative assistant.
+The CWLT is staffed by about 35 peer tutors, 2 faculty members, the director, the peer tutor coordinator, and a program manager.

 The writing center at the University of Puget offers undergraduate peer tutoring in writing across the curriculum, as well as assistance to students writing applications for post-graduate fellowships and scholarships such as Fulbrights.
 We have a program called the Writing Liaison program, which pairs peer writing tutors with writing classes at the university; faculty teaching those classes meet with the writing liaison and discuss assignments, the liaison leads presentations and writing workshops in the class, and students in the class often choose to work specially with the liaison when they come to the writing center.